The Weitzman Premium on the Social Cost of Carbon: Application

 \emph{Scenarios}\textemdash We use SSP2 as our base case as this is most likely scenario \citep{Srikrishnan2022}.
 The other SSPs and the earlier SRES scenarios are used as sensitivity analyses.

 \emph{Preferences}\textemdash We use stated preferences from an unincentivized survey.
+The unincentivized survey measures were validated with an incentivized survey and an incentivized experiment \citep{Falk2018, Falk2023}.
 80,337 replied to the survey \citep{Falk2018, Falk2023}.
 Removing missing observations, 79,273 respondents remain.

 A generic question about time\textemdash how willing are you to give up something that is beneficial for you today in order to benefit more from that in the future?\textemdash is combined with a decision tree with five layers about trade-offs between today and a year from now.
 Answers are combined in an index between -1.3 and +2.8.

+The decision tree is about the consumption discount rate over a short period in which income growth can reasonably be expected to be small.
+The consumption discount rate is thus close to the utility discount rate or pure rate of time preference.
+The expressed time preference is private.
+Private time preferences differ from social ones, but preciously little is known about how much \citep{Percoco2006, Mahboub-Ahari2014}.
+It stands to reason that privately impatient people are also impatient socially.
+We therefore use the data by \citet{Drupp2018} on social time preference in the long run to calibrate Falk's time index.

-Similarly, the risk index, ranging from -1.9 to +2.5, is based on a generic question\textemdash generally speaking, are you a person who is willing to take risks or do you try to avoid risks?\textemdash and a five-layered decision tree between risky and less risky lotteries.
-The unincentivized survey measures were validated with an incentivized survey and an incentivized experiment \citep{Falk2018, Falk2023}.
+Similarly, Falk's risk index, ranging from -1.9 to +2.5, is based on a generic question\textemdash generally speaking, are you a person who is willing to take risks or do you try to avoid risks?\textemdash and a five-layered decision tree between risky and less risky lotteries.

+As above, we use Drupp's data to calibrate Falk's private preferences to social ones.
+The utility function is differently curved in risk and time space \citep{Epstein1991}.
+We assume that the parameter that governs trade-offs between a fortunate and unfortunate self is correlated to the parameter for trade-offs between a richer future self and a poorer current one.
+Again, we do not use Falk's risk index directly.
+We use it for calibration only.

 The national samples are not representative of country populations but sampling weights are available to make the sample representative on observed characteristics.
 Unfortunately, only part of the data is publicly available.
 Demographic information only includes age and gender.
 Although there are six questions each on time and risk, only the composite time and risk indices have been released.